ewaldmire/ascender/docs/docsite/rst/administration/logging.rst

 7. When done, click **Save** to apply the settings or **Cancel** to abandon the changes.

 8. To verify if your configuration is set up correctly, click **Save** first then click **Test**.
-This sends a test log message to the log aggregator using the current logging configuration in climber.
+This sends a test log message to the log aggregator using the current logging configuration in ascender.
 You should check to make sure this test message was received by your external log aggregator.

 .. note::